 Hydra is an enchanting island that is quite unique compared to other Greek islands in a number of ways.
 One of these is that there are no cars or scooters allowed which makes it quiet tranquil and feels like time has stood still in many respects.
 Horses, donkeys, and mules, as well as water taxis, provide transport which means Hydra holidays are quite different from other destinations.

-One of the wealthiest islands in Greece, the original ship-owning families built neo-classical mansions on the hills with impressive views.
+Situated in the Saronic Islands, Hydra is one of the wealthiest islands in Greece and is where the original ship-owning families built neo-classical mansions on the hills.
 The locals fought in the Greek War of Independence, while the island’s ships and wealth supported the war.

 Hydra was home to a number of famous people including one of Greece’s most important 20th-century painters -Nikos Hadjikyriakos-Ghikas Painters and poets such as Seferis and Katsimbalis.